 COVID-19 has changed the workplaces completely, forcing organizations and their employees to adjust to new routines of how, when, and where they work.
-Even though most organizations have enabled a majority of their employees to work from home, others have been devising strategies to reopen the workplaces while ensuring employee wellness and safety.
 The entire pandemic and the ensuing crisis have resulted in a considerable decline in their morale, which in turn has the potential to impact their work efficiency and performance negatively.
 Hence, it is not surprising that most organizations are exploring ways and means to boost employee motivation in a post-COVID world.

 Whichever way one looks, people seem to be stressed, anxious, and in most cases facing a deep sense of insecurity.
 Employees are worried not only about their own health and well-being but also of their loved ones.

 They are further burdened by the stress of being able to retain their job in the aftermath of the COVID-19 pandemic, especially since many businesses are announcing major layoffs.
 This is impacting morale and motivation of the employees.
 This, in turn, is causing a dip the productivity levels across organizations, they definitely want to avoid.

 Hence employee employees engaged and motivated in the post-COVID has become of the topmost priorities for organizations across the world.

 How to Boost Employee Motivation in a Post-COVID-19 world?

 All businesses are adjusting to a completely new and different model of work – everywhere, employees are either working remotely, working in staggered shifts with lesser numbers at the workplace itself, or even working for a lesser number of hours.

 In each case, it is essential for organizations to reassure the employees in these difficult times and improve their motivation levels to ensure better productivity.
 A few key steps that organizations should look at taking:

 1. Create a sense of belonging